-My first digital experience was with Pro Tools.
-I’ve used Reason, Studio One, Logic and others, though I use Ableton now.
-I was primary using a DA-88 when I was signed to QD3, but after Brycyn’s death I switched over to a Pro Tools setup because I moved out of Quincy’s studio.
-He helped me get setup with Pro Tools and hired a technician to hook it up, who was like “Here’s record, here’s stop, here’s how to arm a track, your inputs and outputs are here…have fun “.
+My first digital experience was with Pro Tools, and I later tried things like Reason, Studio One and Logic, but eventually settled on Ableton Live.
+I was primarily using a DA-88, but after Brycyn’s death I switched over to a Pro Tools setup because I moved out of QD3’s studio.
+But Quincy helped me get setup with Pro Tools and hired a technician to hook it up for me.
+The guy was like, “Here’s the record button, here’s stop, here’s how to arm a track, your inputs and outputs are here…Have fun “.
 That was all the training I ever received for Pro Tools, and the rest I learned on my own through experimentation.
 That was during the beginning of the Pro Tools revolution when everyone was switching to it.
-The big thing at the time was keyboard shortcuts.
-But I didn’t know any of them, and taught myself how to do everything the long way.
-But because of that, I got to dabble in what Pro Tools had to offer and I learned a lot.

-I can see that your home setup incorporates a lot from both the analog and digital worlds, from hardware gear to a generous amount of plugin usage.
-As someone with experience in both fields, what have you found to be the ideal analog-digital setup for you?
+I can see that your home setup incorporates a lot from both the analog and digital worlds.
+What have you found to be the ideal analog-digital setup for you?

 It’s all been about personal taste.
-I have a 2-track Studer B67 tape machine, and the pre-amps and EQ curve in that machine do something the mix.
-Nowadays I’ll do an A-B pass where I’ll hit tape first, and then hit only the amplifiers, because the tape has a very specific EQ curve that cuts off some of the low-end.
-It would sound different if I cut out low end with a plugin.
+I have a two-track Studer B67 tape machine, which has pre-amps and an EQ curve that affect the mix of a track.
+Nowadays I’ll do an A-B pass where I hit tape first, and then hit only the amplifiers, because the tape has a very specific EQ curve that cuts off some of the low-end.
+Then I compare which sound works better for the music I’m working on.
+It would sound different if I cut out low-end with just a plugin.

-I still sum out of the box.
-I have a 16 channel SSL X-Desk.
-I only used to master out of the box, but now I have an API 2500 that I hit in limiter mode, and then I use the Fabfilter Pro L after that.
+I still sum out-of-the-box.
+I have a sixteen-channel SSL X-Desk.
+I used to master exclusively out-of-the-box, but now I have an API 2500 that I hit in limiter mode, and then I use the Fabfilter Pro L after that.
 For EQs, I have two Neve 1073s in 500 format.
-I’ve found that EQ’s in the plugin worlds don’t produce the same kind of low end as analog ones.
+I’ve found that EQ’s in the plugin worlds don’t produce the same kind of low-end as analog ones.
 I can hit my hardware EQ’s harder and get a bigger sound, which is due to the infinite algorithm in the analog domain, as opposed to the calculated algorithm in the digital domain.
 But you might not always need that kind of bass-heavy vibe.
 The song I’m working on today has a 60s throwback vibe to it, so that works great for my tape machine, and losing the low-end wouldn’t bother me at all.
 In fact, it glues things together even more.
 And there are different ways I can use the tape machine too.
-I can switch between 7, 15 and 30 inches per second as a tape speed.
+I can switch between seven, fifteen and thirty inches per second as a tape speed.
 When I’m tracking individual instruments, I’ll use a slower speed for low-frequency sounds, but for mastering or mixing, I’ll speed it back up to 30 ips.

-Imagine being booked for a session with someone, and actually getting paid the first half of your fee before even stepping into the studio, haha.
+Imagine being booked for a session with someone, and actually getting paid the first half of your fee before even stepping into the studio (laughs).
 It was like that for everyone back then because there was enough money to go around, and more records were being sold than now.
-Previously, you had more people being involved on a lot of different levels in a project, and they would get paid to do that, since there was a budget for that.
-Now that budgets are reduced, everyone is forced to wear more hats.
-I do that as well, whereas in the past I focused on my job was able to sustain myself off that alone.
-But today, you have to achieve more before you get to that stage, unless you start off with a built-in crew of people.
+Previously, you had more people being involved on a lot of different levels in a project, and they would get paid to do that since there was a budget for it.
+Now that budgets are reduced, everyone is forced to wear more hats, and you have to achieve more before you get to that high stage as a producer, unless you start off with a built-in crew of people.

-With anything that becomes accessible to the masses, there’s an initial shock of “Oh, I can do this” which causes a flood of creative irresponsibility, because people aren’t paying attention to things.
+With anything that becomes accessible to the masses, there’s an initial shock of “Oh, I can do this “, which causes a flood of creative irresponsibility because people aren’t paying attention to things.
 After that, people start thinking more about being unique, which is why we’re seeing the current analog revolution of synths and hybrid setups.
 I think the preset sounds of digital synths and plugins became an issue for a lot of people.
-But I think things will get better and that people are taking more accountability for their music, whether it’s through research or by recreating certain musical sounds themselves, instead of just sampling.
+But I think things will get better and that people are taking more accountability for their music, whether it’s through research or by recreating certain musical sounds themselves.

 I think things in the future will move more towards supporting the creators of music.
 When Queen was recording back in the day, it was never about the tape machine.
 They had two 40-track Stephens tape machines that were linked together, which was state-of-the-art at the time.
-But that only purpose of that was to make a record.
-The machines were cool, but it was more about the recording.
+But the only purpose of the machine was to capture the music; the machines were cool, but it was more about the recording.
 As long as the engineers and company’s continue that legacy, instead of getting lost in pushing their products with excess hype and marketing, we’ll be good.

 It’s important to be unique.
 For example, Timbaland is considered to be the holy grail of drum sounds for his generation of producers.
 I’ve heard that he collects a lot of his sounds on stereo field recorders, and then takes them to his studio to process and make them sound fatter.
 Pharrell is notorious for using ordinary buckets and drumsticks to make sounds.
-So you shouldn’t be afraid to use what you have, no matter what you have.
+So you shouldn’t be afraid to use what you have.
 For the teenage producers, you can combine the Vengeance samples with your own sounds to make something new.
 The reason why Vengeance sounds good is because they have their own process for making stuff.
-Those aren’t regular sounds.
-They’ve been processed to death as well.
+Those aren’t regular sounds, and they’ve been processed to death to sound that way.

-I have the SSL X-Rack fitted with SSL EQs and the SSL Bus Compressor, as well as a 500 series rack with my Neve 1073 mic pres and EQs, a DBX 160XT and a pair of DBX 166A Compressor/Limiters.
+I have the SSL X-Rack fitted with SSL EQs and the SSL Bus Compressor, as well as a 500 series rack with my Neve 1073 mic pres and EQs, a dbx 160XT and a pair of dbx 166As.
 I might replace them with Distressors though, because I can drive those pretty hard.

 You’ve mentioned a lot of SSL stuff.
 What is it that you’ve come to like about that brand of gear?